nitrite/nitrite-doc/java-sdk/modules/store-modules/rocksdb.md

 Normally, you don't need to implement your own `ObjectFormatter`.
 The default implementation is good enough for most of the use cases.

+## Limitations

+RocksDB JNI does not support RTree, so RocksDB storage adapter does not provide any RTree backed `NitriteRTree` implementation.
+Though there is a workaround implementation of `NitriteRTree` using RocksDB, it is not recommended to use it in production.
+It is only for testing purpose.
+Hence, RocksDB storage adapter is not recommended for spatial data indexing.

+If you want to use spatial data indexing, you can use [Spatial Module](../spatial.md) with [MVStore storage adapter](mvstore.md).
+MVStore storage adapter provides RTree backed `NitriteRTree` implementation.